 The major products of the transportation planning process, in addition to the UPWP, are the Metropolitan Transportation Plan (MTP) and the Transportation Improvement Program (TIP).
-Numerous other required documents, special reports, corridor/subarea studies, and analyses on a wide variety of transportation issues are also produced on a regular basis.
-The development and update schedule for the required plans and products of the MPO process is shown in Figure 3.
+Numerous special reports, corridor/subarea studies and analyses on a wide variety of transportation issues are also produced on a regular basis.

 Metropolitan Transportation Plan (MTP).
 The MTP is the centerpiece of the metropolitan transportation planning process.
 MARC has developed a number of Metropolitan Transportation Plans since its inception.
 In June of 2020, MARC approved ConnectedKC 2050, the region's current MTP.
 ConnectedKC 2050 is built around the vision of a sustainable metropolitan area and promotes the identification of and investment in nodes and corridors of activity.
 ConnectedKC 2050 articulates a broad set of region-wide transportation goals, policies and strategies that address transportation's role in areas such as place-making, public health, and energy use.
 The plan is financially constrained, reflecting only funding that is currently available or can reasonably be expected to be available during the plan's time frame, and it identifies major transportation investments through the year 2050.
 The plan also was assessed for and meets environmental justice requirements to ensure equitable investments are planned for the region.
-In addition, MARC advanced strategies reflected in the Clean Air Action Plan and incorporated these into MTP policies, goals, and strategies.
+In addition, MARC advanced strategies reflected in the Clean Air Action

+Plan and incorporated these into MTP policies, goals, and strategies.
 The MTP must be completely updated at least every five years but may be revised more frequently if necessary.
 The next major update of the MTP will be completed in 2025.